-For the most reliable results, skin tests should be performed at least four weeks after an anaphylactic reaction, because if done too soon after the event, such tests may give negative results when the person truly does have an allergy.
-Antihistamines and certain other medications need to be stopped for at least four days before these tests are performed.
+For the most reliable results, skin tests should be performed at least four weeks after an anaphylactic reaction because if done too soon after the event, such tests may give negative results when the person truly does have an allergy.
+Antihistamines and certain other medications need to be stopped for at least four days before skin tests are performed.

 In some cases, allergy tests do not identify any specific trigger.
 This condition is called idiopathic anaphylaxis.
+Some people have too many mast cells or overly active mast cells.
 It is more common in adults than in children.
 An allergist can provide the best advice about how to assess this condition (other laboratory tests may be needed) and how to manage it.